genepattern/Tangram/gpunit/readme.md

-The stdout, stderr, and exeution files are only included for the XVAL run; however, this does not affect gpunit testing as those outputs are not necessary for users.
+The stdout, stderr, and exeution files are only included for the Test-Train run (29106); however, this does not affect gpunit testing as those outputs are not necessary for users.